oasisprotocol/docs/docs/dapp/sapphire/gasless.md

 ### Deploy GSN

-We will deploy GSN relaying contracts along with the test paymaster using a test token.
+Deploy GSN relaying contracts along with the test paymaster using a test token.
 Use the address of your account as `--burnAddress` and `--devAddress` parameters: